fusionSuite/documentation/docs/administrators/installation/backend.md

 ### Disable default site

 The nginx example configuration can be deactivated with:

 ```console
 rm /etc/nginx/sites-enabled/default
 ```

 ### Create your own config file for FusionSuite

-Create and edit the file `/etc/nginx/sites-available/fusionsuite.conf` with the following example.
+Create and edit the file `/etc/nginx/sites-available/fusionsuite.conf` with the following example:

 ```nginx title="/etc/nginx/sites-available/fusionsuite.conf"
 server {